kklingenberg/cdp/examples/exposition/README.md

 # Example: Exposition

-This example illustrates the use of the `expose-http` step function, which together with `jq` filters can turn a CDP program into a [Prometheus](https://prometheus.io/) scrape target.
+This example illustrates the use of the `expose-http` step function, which together with `jsonnet` code can turn a CDP program into a [Prometheus](https://prometheus.io/) scrape target.

 The example runs on its own.
 To start it, use: